 - Proven experience in leveraging best practices from research community;

-- Working knowledge of biochemistry of eye / or medical instrumentation for eye imaging/ or medical biology of eye/ or drug delivery;
+- Working knowledge of biochemistry of eye / or molecular biology / or pharmacology;

 - Ability to work in a team and manage projects and people;

 - Proficiency in English, both spoken and written;